jhkette/image_upload_project/notes.md

 - Json web serivce DONE
 - JSON IS DONE BUT CHECK IT CAN BE RECIEVED USING CURL
 - try catch throughout DONE...(double check)
 - Add some css - look at flickr?
+DONE ish (tidy css)
-- add language variables
+- add language variables NEED TO DO
 - look at 500px for styling
+- Add detailed readme

 // useful for try catch